osmano807/joker/README.md

 It uses a *plugin* model, in which you can support new websites easily without hassling too much with a long chain of `if else` code.

+It should run on any platform that Go supports, like Linux, FreeBSD, OpenBSD, Windows, to name a few.

 Install
 -------